 Key characteristics:

-• Organisations involved with health care policy and service delivery can partner with researchers on a specific NHMRC grant application under NHMRC’s Partnership Projects scheme.
+- Researchers can partner with organisations involved with health care policy and service delivery on a specific NHMRC grant application under NHMRC’s Partnership Project scheme.

 Case study: